El-2024/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Controller/reComputer_R1100/recomputer_r1100_configure_system.md

 - Replace `<phone_number>` with the desired phone number you want to dial.
 - Make sure to include a **semicolon (;)** at the end of the command to indicate the end of the phone number.

-Here’s the corrected and well-structured version with improved grammar, readability, and formatting:

 ## Zigbee over Mini-PCIe